Electricity sector in Romania

 About 15% of the final consumption of energy in Romania is consumed as electricity.

 In accordance with EU directives and climate control ambitions, additional effort and money was put into improving renewable energy sources.
 The target of 24% renewable energy was reached in 2020.

 Since the 2022 Russian Invasion of Ukraine the need to strengthen and diversify sources of electricity was given a boost.
-A target of 30.7% renewable energy generation has been set, to be achieved by 2030; however thereare plans to increase this to 34%.
+A target of 30.7% renewable energy generation has been set, to be achieved by 2030; however there are plans to increase this to 34%.

 Consumption in 2022 was 51.7089 TWh (terawatt hours), 7.2% less than 2021.
 7.3251 million TWh were exported in 2022.

 In 2022 and 2023 improved connections were with neighbouring Moldova, bringing it into the European grid, with Romania supplying Moldova with electricity.

 Electricity transmission system operator Transelectrica is scheduled to have a 3 GW wind energy capacity by 2026.
 1.9 GW of offshore wind is planned for 2027-28.
+A 200 MW / 400 MWh grid battery was connected in 2025, and a €460 million 761 MWp / 534 MW AC solar park with 1 GWh battery started construction in 2026.